 So, what is sustainable gardening?
-Although the term doesn't have an official definition, its general principles are that of minimizing human impact on the earth.
-Sustainable practices at home include avoiding polluting chemicals, preserving natural resources, and reducing waste whenever possible.
+There's no official definition, but the idea is to minimize the impact that humans have on the earth.
+Following sustainable practices at home includes avoiding polluting chemicals, preserving natural resources, and reducing waste whenever possible.
+You don't have to make huge changes right away if you want to start gardening in a more sustainable way; even something as simple as using natural weed killing methods instead of chemicals can help the environment.
 These sustainable gardening ideas will help you contribute to a happier, healthier planet.

 2. Mulch Your Landscape

-Not only is mulching a great way to prevent weeds from springing up in your garden, but it's also an ideal method to soil moisture conservation.
+Not only is mulching a great way to prevent weeds from springing up in your garden, but it also helps hold moisture in the soil.
 In areas with watering restrictions, this is especially important.
 Add a 2 to 3-inch layer of the mulch of your choice to your garden beds and around landscape plants.
-Mulch options for sustainable landscaping include: shredded bark, cocoa bean hulls, pine needles, grass clippings, and coir (made from coconut hulls).
+Mulch options for sustainable landscaping include: Shredded bark, cocoa bean hulls, pine needles, grass clippings, and coir (made from coconut hulls).

 3. Plant Natives

 Knowing how to grow a sustainable garden includes knowing what plants to use.
 Sustainable plants are those that are indigenous to your region, also called natives.
 These plants take less work, usually require less water, and thrive better than other perennials because they are already suited to your climate, rainfall, and soil types.
 Additionally, native plant species provide food and shelter for the native insect and bird populations.

 4. Lose Your Lawn (Or Part of It)

 A gorgeous, green, and weed-free lawn uses a lot of resources.
 Water and fertilizer are needed to keep most lawns looking in top shape.
 You can have more sustainable landscaping by reducing the area planted in grass and replacing it with easy-care perennial ornamental grasses, low-growing shrubs, or groundcovers.